Safeguarding Children, Young People and Vulnerable Adults Policy for Muswell Hill Methodist Church (MHMC)

 Lettings and other groups on church premises

 Where the building is hired for outside use, the safeguard officer should be informed.
 The church safeguarding officer will keep the records and take advice as appropriate from circuit safeguarding officer.
+Regarding the Contact Centre, whilst this reports to the Church Council as an internal letting, it will continue to be responsible for its own safeguarding process and procedures (including DBS checks and training).

 Complaints procedure